nachummarkov17/Database-Mini-Project/README.md

-#### ERD
+# ERD
 ![ERD](https://github.com/user-attachments/assets/e966406d-1092-4789-96f8-d31d94637732)

-Documentation of the Design
-Why These Entities Were Chosen
-The goal of the design is to model the different employee roles within a library and represent their specific responsibilities and attributes.
-The Library Employee supertype is used to avoid data redundancy and encapsulate common attributes shared by all employees, while the subtypes focus on distinct roles.

-Library Employee (Supertype):

-Represents the general information shared by all employees, such as ID, Name, Date of Birth, Salary, and Expiration of Contract.
-This ensures that the core details of employees are centralized and managed efficiently.
-Librarians:

-Chosen to represent employees who manage and maintain book collections.
-Subtype-Specific Attribute: Section denotes the area of responsibility within the library (e.g., Fiction, Reference, Periodicals).
-Marketers:

-Represent employees who promote library services and events.
-Subtype-Specific Attribute: Specialization highlights their area of focus, such as digital marketing, event planning, or public relations.
-Artists:

-Represent creative contributors involved in preservation or artistic projects.
-Subtype-Specific Attribute: Project Name specifies the preservation project or artwork they are working on.
-Desk Personnel:

-Represent employees who handle inquiries, reservations, and patron services at the library desk.
-Subtype-Specific Attribute: Workstation identifies their physical location (e.g., Main Desk, Help Desk).
-Store Operators:

-Represent employees who manage the library's retail store, selling books, merchandise, or stationery.
-Subtype-Specific Attribute: Store Type indicates whether the operator is managing books, merchandise, or other items.
-Security:

-Represent employees responsible for maintaining safety and ensuring access control.
-Subtype-Specific Attributes:
-Role indicates their responsibility (e.g., gatekeeper, surveillance).
-Area specifies the section of the library they are assigned to.
-How These Entities Were Chosen
-Normalization:

-The design follows normalization principles by storing common data (e.g., Name, Salary) in the supertype and role-specific data in the subtypes.
-This reduces redundancy and improves data integrity.
-Disjointness:

-The "d" symbol represents disjointness, meaning an employee can belong to only one subtype at a time.
-This ensures clarity in defining employee roles and avoids overlap.
-Use Cases and Target Users:

-Librarians: Manage collections and assist patrons with book-related inquiries.
-Marketers: Create campaigns to promote library activities and increase engagement.
-Artists: Contribute to preservation projects or design artistic displays.
-Desk Personnel: Handle face-to-face interactions with visitors and ensure smooth operations.
-Store Operators: Run the library store and manage retail transactions.
-Security: Ensure the safety of patrons and staff, as well as the security of the library's collections.
-What Parts of the Process Are Not Covered
-Projects or Events:

-The design does not model specific library events or campaigns that employees might be involved in.
-Adding a separate Event or Project entity could provide more depth.
-Teamwork or Collaboration:

-The model does not include team structures or collaboration between employees, which could be useful for projects or shifts.
-Visitor Interaction:

-There’s no representation of patrons or how they interact with employees.
-Adding a Visitor entity could model interactions like inquiries, book loans, or purchases.
-Shift Schedules:

-While attributes like Shift Start/End could be implied, they are not explicitly represented.
-A separate Shift Schedule entity could track work hours and assignments.
-Conclusion
+# Library Employee ERD Documentation

+## **Overview**
+This design models the different employee roles within a library and represents their specific responsibilities and attributes.
+The **Library Employee** supertype is used to centralize shared attributes, while the subtypes focus on the unique aspects of each role.

+---

+## **Entities and Attributes**

+### **Library Employee (Supertype)**
+Represents general information shared by all employees:
+- **Attributes**:
+  - `ID`: Unique identifier for each employee.
+  - `Name`: Full name of the employee.
+  - `Date of Birth`: Employee's birthdate.
+  - `Salary`: Monthly or yearly salary.
+  - `Expiration of Contract`: End date of the employee's contract.

+### **Subtypes and Specific Attributes**

+1. **Librarians**
+   - **Subtype-Specific Attribute**:
+     - `Section`: The library section they manage (e.g., Fiction, Reference, Periodicals).

+2. **Marketers**
+   - **Subtype-Specific Attribute**:
+     - `Specialization`: Focus area such as digital marketing, event planning, or public relations.

+3. **Artists**
+   - **Subtype-Specific Attribute**:
+     - `Project Name`: The preservation or artistic project they are working on.

+4. **Desk Personnel**
+   - **Subtype-Specific Attribute**:
+     - `Workstation`: Their physical location in the library (e.g., Main Desk, Help Desk).

+5. **Store Operators**
+   - **Subtype-Specific Attribute**:
+     - `Store Type`: The type of items they manage (e.g., Books, Merchandise, Stationery).

+6. **Security**
+   - **Subtype-Specific Attributes**:
+     - `Role`: Their responsibility (e.g., gatekeeper, surveillance).
+     - `Area`: The section of the library they are assigned to.

+---

+## **Design Principles**

+1. **Normalization**
+   - Common data (e.g., `Name`, `Salary`) is stored in the supertype to reduce redundancy.
+   - Role-specific data is captured in the subtypes to improve data integrity and clarity.

+2. **Disjointness**
+   - The "d" symbol in the ERD represents disjointness, ensuring an employee can belong to only one subtype at a time.
+This avoids overlap between roles.

+3. **Use Cases and Target Users**
+   - **Librarians**: Manage book collections and assist patrons with inquiries.
+   - **Marketers**: Promote library activities and engage with the public.
+   - **Artists**: Contribute to preservation projects or create artistic displays.
+   - **Desk Personnel**: Handle visitor interactions and ensure smooth front desk operations.
+   - **Store Operators**: Manage the library's retail store and merchandise.
+   - **Security**: Maintain the safety of patrons, staff, and collections.

+---

+## **What Parts of the Process Are Not Covered**

+1. **Projects or Events**
+   - The design does not include specific library events or campaigns that employees might be involved in.
+Adding an **Event** or **Project** entity could provide more depth.

+2. **Teamwork or Collaboration**
+   - Team structures or collaborations between employees are not represented.
+This could be useful for projects or shift management.

+3. **Visitor Interaction**
+   - The design does not include patrons or how they interact with employees.
+Adding a **Visitor** entity could model interactions like inquiries, book loans, or purchases.

+4. **Shift Schedules**
+   - While implied in certain attributes, shift schedules are not explicitly represented.
+A separate **Shift Schedule** entity could help track work hours and assignments.

+---

+## **Conclusion**
 This design effectively models the roles and responsibilities of library employees using a normalized structure.
 It can be extended to include additional processes like visitor interactions, events, and scheduling to provide a more comprehensive view of library operations.